-Can I use hot water from the tap for drinking and preparing foods?
+Should I use hot or cold tap water for drinking and preparing foods?

 We recommend that you use only cold water for drinking and preparing foods.
 If you need hot water for cooking and drinking, draw water from the cold tap and heat it.
 Hot tap water can contain higher levels of metals, such as copper, because metals in water pipes and plumbing fixtures dissolve more easily in hot water.